freemanlatrell/blog/freemanlatrellblog/content/hiddenpost/building-operator-an-collection-with-ansible-lightspeed-revised.md

 ## Wrapping Up
 In this comprehensive blog post, we delved into the remarkable potential of combining Ansible Lightspeed with IBM Watson Code Assistant, along with the IBM Operator Collection SDK.
 These cutting-edge tools empower developers to swiftly create, test, and deploy Ansible content as operators in OpenShift.
 To begin leveraging these incredible resources, take advantage of the following free offerings:

-- Try the IBM Z and Cloud Modernization Stack for free for 60 days: https://www.ibm.com/account/reg/us-en/signup?formid=urx-51680
+- Experience the power of the IBM Z and Cloud Modernization Stack with a complimentary 60-day trial: https://www.ibm.com/account/reg/us-en/signup?formid=urx-51680
 - Access the Tech Preview release of Ansible Lightspeed with IBM Watson Code Assistant: https://www.ansible.com/blog/welcome-to-the-ansible-lightspeed-technical-preview?sc_cid=701f2000000txokAAA&utm_source=bambu&utm_medium=organic_social&blaid=4724585
 - Find the source code for this tutorial: https://github.com/freemanlatrell/file-manager-operator-collection/tree/ansible-lightspeed/freemanlatrell/file_manager